Treating Myasthenia Gravis with Plasmapheresis and IVIG

 There are 2 treatments doctors can use when the muscle weakness of myasthenia gravis (MG) is getting worse and the person’s regular drugs are not working.
 These treatments are plasma exchange and intravenous immune globulin (IVIG).1

 Plasma exchange and IVIG are sometimes called “rescue” or “bridge” therapies.
 This is because these treatments work quickly to improve serious muscle weakness.
-This provides a rescue or bridge until the person’s new medicines can start working.1
+This provides a rescue or bridge until the person’s new longer-term medicines can start working.1

-Plasma exchange and IVIG may also be used before surgery to boost the immune system and help prevent complications during and after surgery.
+Plasma exchange and IVIG may also be used before surgery to modulate the immune system and help prevent complications during and after surgery.
 It may also be used in people who need to avoid or reduce the amount of steroids they are taking.1

 What is plasma exchange?